Code-Institute-Submissions/project_memory/README.md

 # Deployment:
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    - In the GitHub repository, I navigated to the Settings tab.
+    - In the GitHub repository, navigated to the Settings tab.
-    - From the source section drop-down menu, I selected Pages.
+    - From the tab in the left hand side sidebar, select Pages.
-    - Afrerwords I seleted main.
+    - Afrerword select main under branch.
+    - Click the save button.
+    - The page had updated.

-The live link can be found here - https://mariaarnesson.github.io/project_memory/
+    - The live link can be found here - https://mariaarnesson.github.io/project_memory/